frankpablo/csc110-hw01/README.md

 ## Variables and Operations

 ```
-Due: By next Friday, Midnight
+Due: By next Friday, BEFORE CLASS
 ```
 _Note: Homework Assignment 1 should be completed individually._

 ## Instructions

-Follow the instructions for parts 1 through 4.
+Read the instructions for parts 1 through 4.
 Note that at the end of the instructions there is a section reminding you where stuff is and how to run the tests.

-READ all instructions before starting!
+Then, you can start working on the Homework.

 Notes :

 - All your editing will happen in the file called hw01.py.